NeuralVFX/lighting-swap-cyclegan/USAGE.md

 - The content similarity is stored as a cache, and then the `similar_distance` is used to randomly select similar images between the two sets

 - The features of the discriminator are used in an additional loss function, this penalizes the difference in mean and standard deviation between real and fake images (of similar content)

+- I notice that on occasion, training gets off to a bad start and just learns to invert the image.
+It's good to check the first couple epochs output images to ensure that you don't waste days training an image inverter!